-Sometimes you don’t want to show people in their environment with all the stuff and you want to create more of a studio style portrait with a clean clutter free background.
-Here are a few simple ideas to create an inexpensive and easy to use backdrop.
+Sometimes you don’t want to show people in their environment with all their stuff.
+Its easy to create a studio style portrait with a clean clutter free background without spending a lot of money on fancy backdrops.

 But if you are like me and don’t have any blank or plain walls you can also create a backdrop wall.
 Different fabrics and colors will give you different moods.
 Dark backdrops are more formal and are more forgiving with poor lighting and harsh shadows.

 This backdrop is a piece of blue fleece for making blankets and has a great texture, you can also use the texture and color of your drapes.